SJellen/SJellen/README.md

 # Scott Jellen
-### Independent Researcher · Protocol Design · Rights Modeling
+### Independent Researcher · Protocol Designer · Infrastructure Systems

-I design standards-oriented protocols and reference infrastructure for representing rights, incentives, and interoperability in digital and institutional systems.
+I design protocol-oriented research, reference infrastructure, and institutional frameworks for representing rights, incentives, access, and coordination in complex systems.

+This GitHub profile serves as the public development index for **Jellen Protocol Lab**, an independent research initiative focused on protocol design, rights infrastructure, institutional systems, and public-facing technical artifacts.

-This GitHub profile serves as an index and entry point for my protocol-oriented research.
-Authoritative specifications, schemas, registries, and reference tooling are developed and versioned openly, with explicit scope, lifecycle status, and archival discipline.
+Authoritative specifications, schemas, registries, reference tooling, and canonical research artifacts are developed and versioned openly, with explicit scope, lifecycle status, and archival discipline.

 Primary development and canonical artifacts are maintained in the **`sjellen/protocols`** repository.